tapis-project/documentation/source/technical/pods.rst

 Install Tapipy or use cURL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To interact with the TACC-hosted Abaco platform in Python, we will leverage the Tapis Python SDK, tapipy.
+To interact with the TACC-hosted Pods platform in Python, we will leverage the Tapis Python SDK, tapipy.
 To install it, simply run:

 .. code-block:: bash